EndFirstCorp/endfirstLdapSchema/README.md

 # LDAP Schema for EndFirst

 This is the LDAP schema used by EndFirst to provide LDAP authentication and directory services to our suite of applications.
 In order to ensure interoperability with other objectClasses such as inetOrgPerson, account, etc., we have not defined attributes that exist in other standard schemas.
 The upside, of course, is interoperability.
-The downside is that the endfirst schema is dependent upon attributes found in cosine and ppolicy schemas, and will not work without these being installed first.
+The downside is that the endfirst schema is dependent upon attributes found in the standard cosine schema, and will not work without this being installed first.

 ## IANA Private Enterprise Number